 If you took out a Shared Ownership Mortgage prior to this time period, these rules may apply to you going forward, though it’s always important to ask your provider to double check, as this may be on a case by case basis.

 Before you take on the mortgage side of the process, you will first need to make sure that you are even eligible for the Shared Ownership Scheme.
-To do this, you’ll first need to get in touch with your local Help to Buy agent in the area you are looking to purchase in.
+To do this, you’ll first need to get in touch with an agent in the area you are looking to purchase in.

 When you speak to this person, you will typically need to give them certain information, such as what your income is, how much budget you have, where you would prefer to live and your credit history.
 Once you have confirmed your eligibility, it is on to applying for your mortgage.